“Some say that we come from stars.

 - The book will be published in French by La Partie with the title On va au parc in autumn 2022, translated by Jean-Baptiste Coursaud.

-- Sara Stridsberg’s latest novel will be published in French as L’Antarctique de l’amour on 4 November 2021 by Gallimard, translated by Jean-Baptiste Coursaud.
+- Sara Stridsberg’s latest novel is published in French as L’Antarctique de l’amour on 4 November 2021 by Gallimard, translated by Jean-Baptiste Coursaud.

 - The play Dissection d’une chute de neige by Sara Stridsberg, translated by Marianne Segol-Samoy and published by L’Arche, will be performed at the Théâtre des Amandiers in Nanterre from 25 November to 18 December 2021, directed by Christophe Rauck.

-- Adieu Blanche-Neige by Beatrice Alemagna will be published by La Partie in November and will be the subject of an exhibition at Galerie Arts Factory.
+- Adieu Blanche-Neige by Beatrice Alemagna is being published by La Partie in November and is the subject of an exhibition at Galerie Arts Factory, from 24 November to 24 December.